mxaddict/www.codedmaster.com/content/blog/2026-01-25-introducing-quoty.md

 I chose to write `quoty` in Rust for a few key reasons.
 First, the performance is fantastic, which is great for a CLI tool that needs to be snappy.
 Second, Rust's ability to compile to a single, dependency-free binary is a huge plus.
-It makes distribution and installation incredibly simple – you don't have to worry about managing a runtime or a package manager.
+It makes distribution and installation incredibly simple, and you don't have to worry about managing a runtime or a package manager.

 ## How to Get It 📦